 Per section 6.2.4(b) of the 401 WQC (WDOE 2007), Grant PUD convened the Priest Rapids Fish Forum (PRFF) for protection of non-ESA listed fish species.
 Following consultation, Grant PUD finalized investigative design options, including computational and model studies, in May 2010 and installation started in September of 2011.
-Within one year following construction of the PRFB (currently scheduled for the 2014), Grant PUD shall complete a short-duration field study of controlled operating conditions to quantify the TDG exchange associated with the PRFB as described in sections 6.4.6(b) and 6.4.8(a) of the 401 WQC (WDOE 2007; Hendrick and Keeler 2011).
+Construction of the PRFB was completed in April of 2014 and was operated as the primary means of outmigration during the 2014 fish-spill season (Figure 6).
+The PRFB was constructed to safely pass juvenile salmonids during their outmigration and to comply with TDG water quality standards.
+In accordance with the terms and conditions contained in the Project's 401 water quality certificate (WQC; WDOE 2007), Grant PUD conducted TDG evaluations during the first part of August 2014 (see Hendrick and Keeler 2011 for more details) to determine any potential TDG impacts.
+The final draft of this evaluation was not available at the time of this 2015 GAP, but will be available on, or before December 31, 2015.